-All This and Rabbit Stew (1941) - Stepin-Fetchit-like character is out rabbit hunting, but is outwitted by Bugs Bunny.
-Bugs even out-shoots him at craps, ending up with gun, clothes, etc. Comedy, 7 min., 8mm, DVD, dir: Tex Avery.
+All this and Rabbit Stew (1941) - Stepin-Fetchit-like character is out rabbit hunting, but is outwitted by Bugs Bunny.
+Bugs even out-shoots him at craps, ending up with his gun, clothes, etc. Comedy, 7 min., 8mm, DVD, dir: Tex Avery.

-Allah Tantou (God's Will) (1991) - Filmmaker David Achkar resconstucts his father, Marof Achkar's, life.
+Allah Tantou (God's Will) (1991) - Filmmaker David Achkar resconstucts the life of his father, Marof Achkar.
 Marof Achkar, Guinea's U.N. ambassador and an international spokesperson for African causes, was imprisioned and secretly exectuted in 1971.
 His family was unaware of his unlimate fate until 1984.
 The documentary seeks to put a personal face on the human right's abuses happening on the African continent.
 Drama, 62 min., DVD, dir: David Achkar.

 Almos' a Man (1976) - This is a story of a sixteen year old black boy, Dave (LaVar Burton), trying to prove his manhood in the South during the 1930s.
 Essie (Madge Sinclair) is Dave's overworked mother who allows Dave to have a gun and is forced to pay the consequences when Dave accidentally shoots a white landowner's mule.
 Bob (Robert Duquoi) is Dave's strict father.
 Robin Reed is Dave's little brother, Booker.
 Christopher Reed is a field boss and Roy Andrews is a field hand.
 Drama, 39 min., 16mm, dir: Stan Lathan.